US adds robust 250,000 jobs; pay growth fastest since 2009

 By contrast, housing remains a weak spot in the economy, with sales of existing homes having fallen for six straight months as mortgage rates have risen to nearly 5 percent.
 But slower sales have started to limit home price increases, which had been running at more than twice the pace of wage gains.

-There are signs that pay growth is picking up.
-A measure of wage and salaries rose 3.1 percent in the third quarter from a year earlier, the best such showing in a decade.
+There are other signs that pay growth is picking up.
+A measure of wages and salaries rose 3.1 percent in the third quarter from a year earlier, the best such showing in a decade, the government said Wednesday.

 Although pay increases can help boost spending and propel the economy’s growth, they can also lead companies to raise prices to cover their higher labor costs.
 That trend, in turn, can accelerate inflation.